 We started off by visiting the Buick display.
-As a sponsor of the festival, it is a great opportunity for them to get out into the public and share their passions as well as educating people about the Buick brand.
-Of course they had fun interactive displays and were giving away cookbooks and edible flowers.
+As a sponsor of the festival, it is a great opportunity for them to get out into the public and share their passions as well as educate people about the Buick brand.
+Of course, they had fun interactive displays and we're giving away cookbooks and edible flowers.

 I couldn't resist taking my photo next to this sexy black number!
 [Also notice the display to my left.
 I was there for the 24 Hours of Happiness event where Buick announced that you can take one of their cars home for 24-hours to do a test drive!]

 After meeting with my friends at Buick (and a surprise visit from my new friends at Sahale Snacks!) we headed off to eat, drink and be very merry!
 Rinse and repeat.